Frequently Asked Questions

 Q: What is Open Week?

 A: Every fall our entire high school starts the year off by leaving for Open Week.
 This long-held tradition at Summerfield partners faculty in small groups of mixed-age students and alumni to live side-by-side for one week, creating a lifetime of memories.
 Different trips are offered to meet individual interests.
-The following is a sample of Open Week trips: Backpacking in Yosemite, Sailing in the San Francisco Bay, Mediation, Horseback riding, kayaking, and surfing trips.
+The following is a sample of Open Week trips: Backpacking in Yosemite, Sailing in the San Francisco Bay, Meditation, Horseback riding, kayaking, and surfing trips.

 Q: Can you tell me more about your international/exchange student program?